Stephen Hillier-Davies - Accredited CBT Psychotherapist & Clinical Supervisor

 Other areas of counselling I deal with

-Stephen Hillier-Davies has a specialist interest in the treatment of anger, alcohol, sexual difficulties.
+I have a specialist interest in the treatment of the effects of trauma, anger, alcohol and sexual difficulties.

-I also work via Skype to enable access to therapy/clinical supervision at flexible hours or when working or travelling out of the country.
+I also work via FaceTime / WhatsApp / other video call methods to enable access to therapy/clinical supervision at flexible hours or when working or travelling out of the country.

-I offer reduced rates for trainee counsellors who require personal therapy and supervision as requirements of their Integrative or Cognitive Behavioural Therapy Counselling training programme.
+I offer reduced rates for trainee counsellors who require personal therapy and/or supervision as requirements of their Integrative or Cognitive Behavioural Therapy Counselling training programme.

-Within a collaborative approach I provide CBT supervision for counselors and psychotherapist to meet their monthly clinical needs and those wishing to work towards accreditation to meet the appropriate standards of supervision for accreditation - I incorporate four interacting supervision processes:
+Within a collaborative approach, I provide CBT supervision for counsellors and psychotherapists to meet their monthly clinical needs and those wishing to work towards accreditation to meet the appropriate standards of supervision for accreditation - I incorporate four interacting supervision processes:

 - Enhancing learning